JRTitor/CppDevelopment/README.md

 # CppDevelopment
-That rep is my solutions from some cpp cours
+This rep is my solutions from some cpp cours